CarolDoudouCao/Archaeo_Bodyform_China/README.md

 This repository accompanies the paper, *Spatiotemporal Variation in Human Body Form across Ancient Chinese Populations*.
 The paper investigates spatial and temporal trends in limb length and body proportions across 71 archaeological groups in China, spanning from the Early Neolithic to the Late Iron Age.

-Special thanks to **Dr. Enrico Crema** for his invaluable guidance and support in developing the spatial and statistical modelling presented in this chapter.

 ## 📂 Repository Structure